expln/metamath-lamp/docs/guide.md

 This dialogue has the following options:

 Root statements ("first level" and "other levels"):
+These let you select which statements (if any) *must* be used by the resulting proof.
+"First level" selects the statements that must be used to directly prove this statement, "other levels" selects the other statements that must eventually be used.
+"None" means that no statements are required.
+If it shows an expression like "1/8", the first number is the number of statements that are required, and the second number is the number of statements that *could* be required at this point.
+Click on the current value to select the statements to require.
+If the statement to be proved is not currently proved, they are both "None" by default.
+If this statement is already proved, the "first level" will be set to the statements that were used.

 Label: If set, this is the sole ("root") statement to use as a starting point.
 Note that this is set if the system previously found a justification for this statement using this justification.
+If blank, any label may be used as the justification (and the system will try them all in the process of searching).

 Search depth: How deep the search is to go.
 A single statement is depth 1, a statement that requires 1 other